0

 How to get here: It's a 5-minute taxi ride or pleasant 20-minute walk to the vineyard from Henley station.

-With most vineyards in Kent and Sussex, it's nice to come across this lovely one in Oxfordshire turning out award-winning white and rosé sparkling wines on the foothills of the Chilterns.
-Prebooked tours come with a glass of their sparkling wine to enjoy en route.
-They can arrange for local suppliers to deliver a picnic to the vineyard for you.
-It's always worth noting that the lower part of their vineyard is accessible to wheelchair users in dry weather.
+This Oxfordshire vineyard turns out award-winning white and rosé sparkling wines on the foothills of the Chilterns.
+Prebooked tours come with a glass of their sparkling wine to enjoy en route or you can just buy a bottle and take a tour yourself.
+They can arrange for local suppliers to deliver a picnic.
+The lower part of their vineyard is accessible to wheelchair users in dry weather.
+It's on the Chiltern Cycleways trail so it would make a great day out by bike.

 Find them on Instagram: @fairmilevineyard